srijs/rusha/README.md

 When we started experimenting with alternative upload technologies at [doctape](http://doctape.com) that required creating SHA1 hashes of the data locally on the client, it quickly became obvious that there were no performant pure-js implementations of SHA1 that worked correctly on binary data.

-Jeff Motts [CryptoJS](http://code.google.com/p/crypto-js/), Brian Tureks [jsSHA](http://caligatio.github.com/jsSHA/) and Tim Caswells [Cifre](http://github.com/openpeer/cifre) were all hash functions that worked correctly on ASCII strings of a small size, but didn't scale to large data and/or didn't work correctly with binary data.
+Jeff Mott's [CryptoJS](http://code.google.com/p/crypto-js/) and Brian Turek's [jsSHA](http://caligatio.github.com/jsSHA/) were both hash functions that worked correctly on ASCII strings of a small size, but didn't scale to large data and/or didn't work correctly with binary data.

+(On a sidenode, as of now Tim Caswell's [Cifre](http://github.com/openpeer/cifre) actually works with large binary data, as opposed to previously statet.)

-By modifying Paul Johnstons [sha1.js](http://pajhome.org.uk/crypt/md5/sha1.html) slightly, it worked correctly on binary data but was unfortunately very slow, especially on V8.
+By modifying Paul Johnston's [sha1.js](http://pajhome.org.uk/crypt/md5/sha1.html) slightly, it worked correctly on binary data but was unfortunately very slow, especially on V8.
 So a few days were invested on my side to implement a Johnston-inspired SHA1 hashing function with a heavy focus on performance.

 The result of this process is Rusha, a SHA1 hash function that works flawlessly on large amounts binary data, such as binary strings or ArrayBuffers returned by the HTML5 File API, and leverages the soon-to-be-landed-in-firefox [asm.js](http://asmjs.org/spec/latest/) with whose support its within *half of native speed*!